dataloop-ai/dtlpy-documentation/onboarding/04_querying_and_filtering.md

 ## Querying and Filtering

-The Dataloop Python SDK allows you to filter item data, which is extremely helpful when analysing your dataset.
+The Dataloop's Python SDK allows you to filter item data, which is extremely helpful when analysing your dataset.
 You can filter items by defining the parameters of the filter in Filter Queries.
 For example, you can create a Filter Query that filters item data based on a specific field name or an item's annotation label.

 A Filter Query can have multiple parameters.
 For example, you can include a parameter that filters for all items that include Point Marker Annotation samples labeled as 'Ear', or any other criteria you want.

+_**Reminder**_: To use any of the code, you need to be logged in to Dataloop and to ```import dtlpy```!

 ### Creating Filters
 The first steps in working with filters is to create a filter variable: